 What if I don’t achieve type 2 diabetes remission?
 Am I a failure?

-In a 2022 survey of Defeat Diabetes members, we found something similar.
+In our 2023 survey of Defeat Diabetes members, we found something similar.

-- 30 per cent reduced or discontinued medications
+- 41 per cent of those with type 2 diabetes or pre-diabetes reduced or discontinued medications

-- 78 achieved weight loss (an average of 6 kilograms).
+- 92 per cent achieved weight loss (an average of 8 kilograms).

 So no. You’re not a failure if you don't achieve remission because chances are you’ve greatly improved your health in so many other ways.